Dancer Nutrition: Tips to Train and Perform at Your Best

 Drinking a big gulp of water or sports drink is equivalent to approximately 1 ounce of fluid.
 Therefore, dancers should aim to drink several big gulps from their water bottle during each break.

 When participating in multiple classes throughout the day, a sports drink can help dancers with replacing fluids and electrolytes.
-In addition, the carbohydrates contained within the sports drink can provide you with energy to continue training or performing at your best.
+In addition, the carbohydrates contained within the sports drink can provide dancers with energy to continue training or performing at their best.

 Recovery Nutrition for Dancers